vestrel00/contacts-android/DEV_NOTES.md

 The RawContacts table links the Contact to the `android.accounts.Account` that it belongs to.

-When there are no available Accounts in the device, each new RawContacts row created results in;
+Each new RawContacts row created results in;

 - a new row in the Contacts table (unless the RawContact is associated to another existing Contact)
 - a new row in the RawContacts with account name and type set to null
-- new row(s) in the Data table with a reference to the new Contacts and RawContacts Ids
+- 0 or more rows in the Data table with a reference to the new Contacts and RawContacts Ids

+> It is possible to create RawContacts without any rows in the Data table.
+See the **Data required**
+> section for more details.

 For example, creating 4 new contacts using the native Android Contacts app results in;